All Episodes

 Let me move on with this old Barack Obama stuff.

-Something something interesting is happening with this.
+Something interesting is happening with this.

-The drive-by media within the past month, he's been on the cover of Time.
+The drive-by media, within the past month, he's been on the cover of time.

 He's been on the cover of Newsweek.

-He has come out of nowhere to now be the star of the Democratic Party presidential hit parade.
+He's come out of nowhere to now be the star of the Democratic Party presidential hit parade.

 He hasn't done anything.